dl1bz/svxlinkdb4rptr/README.md

 ...
 ```

-I got this information from the main operator of FM-Funknetz.de, the SVXLINK reflector statuspage https://status.thueringen.link was **deactivated now for public use due to high server load** because of too much status queries.
+This information came from the main operator of FM-Funknetz.de, that the SVXLINK reflector statuspage https://status.thueringen.link was **deactivated now for public use due to high server load** because of too much status queries.
-The dashboard is running too without this status page, only the menu *NODES* is not available.
+We use with this dashboard this URL too, but the dashboard can be running without this status page too, only the menu *NODES* will be not available or accessible, it can't work without the status data from reflector.
-If the public access will be back I don't know.
-Please ask the operators of FM-Funknetz for this and a possible new status URL if all will be available again.
+If the public access will be back later, I don't know it.
+Please ask only the operators of FM-Funknetz for this and a possible new status URL if all will be available again.

 ----